 Oswald Tschirtner was born in 1920 in Perchtoldsdorf, Austria, and lived in the House of Artists in Gugging from 1981 until his death in 2007.
-He became famous for “his head-footer”: reduced figure without characteristic attributes such as clothing or gender.
-The artist worked on postcard-sized paper, on canvases or house facades and used – depending on the dimensions – pen and Indian ink, Sharpie marker or acrylic paint.
-He is regarded as a master of minimalist visual language.
+He became famous for “his head-footers”: reduced figures without characteristic attributes such as clothing or gender.
+The artist worked on postcard-sized paper, on canvases or house facades and used – depending on the dimensions – pen and Indian ink, Edding marker or acrylic paint.
+He is regarded as a master of minimalist formal language.
 In 1990, he and the Gugging Artists were awarded the Oskar Kokoschka Prize.
-His works can be found in the Setagaya Museum, Japan, the Collection de l’Art Brut, Switzerland, and in the Museum of Modern Art Ludwig Foundation, Austria, among others.
+His works can be found in the Setagaya Museum, Japan, the Collection de l’Art Brut, Switzerland, and in the Museum of Modern Art Ludwig Foundation, Austria.